kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 ### Q1.46
 Clinical examination of a patient complaining of frequent episodes of aspiration of fluid into her lungs after subtotal thyroidectomy revealed that the _area of the piriform recess above the vocal fold of the larynx was numb_.
 This is the result of intraoperative injury to:

-	A. The lingual nerve - F
+	A. The lingual nerve
-	B. The recurrent laryngeal nerve - F
+	B. The recurrent laryngeal nerve
 	C. The external branch of the superior pharyngeal nerve
-	D. The hypoglossal nerve - F
+	D. The hypoglossal nerve
 	E. The internal branch of the superior laryngeal nerve

 #### Answer: C. The external branch of the superior pharyngeal nerve - *FALSE* = E. The internal branch of the superior laryngeal nerve - TRUE